anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 ```
 </p>
 </details>

+That's it, done.
+We are ready to run the above scenario.

+The hosts and ports in the `url` fields are externalized as usual(explained below).

 ***
 Then we stick the above json/yml file to a JUnit runner and run.
 We can point to any `host` and `port` in the `Runner`.
 See the sample below.